 The penalties made a difference to me; I needed that extra deterrent because the technology is so compulsive.
 It's sometimes like I have this addictive need to communicate.

 Years ago, I was driving through a town looking for a friend's house and called him for directions.
 I was doing about 20mph when along came a copper.
 I barely knew it was an offence at the time.
 It was like a parking ticket with a £30 fine.
 I was a bit miffed.

-Later I thought about what I'd done and realised it was ridiculous.
+Later, I thought about what I'd done and realised it was ridiculous.
 Since then I've really tried to resist using the phone in the car.
 In London, I've become a zealot about anyone I see doing it.
 I make signs to tell them to get off the phone, even though people get angry at me when I do.

-These new penalties are an additional reason for drivers like me to resist.
+The penalties are an additional reason for drivers like me to resist.
 There's clearly multiple phone usage on our roads and somehow it must change.

 Anna, author, Halifax

 Living among twisty country roads and spending a lot of time walking them, I loathe this behaviour with a passion – I see drivers notice me at the last minute because they're too engrossed on their mobiles.

 I'm in total support of the penalties.
 It makes me feel safer, and they don't affect me when I'm driving because I make sure my phone is somewhere I can't hear it, which removes the temptation.
 Can there be any calls worth the risk of causing an accident?
 Tougher penalties seem the only way to force the message home.